zuku42/Library/README.md

 # Installation

-To run the application simpy download the 'main.exe' file and place it in a directory you find fitting.
+To run the application simply download the 'main.exe' file and place it in a directory you find fitting.
 Upon the first start up, the database (named "library_database.db") will be created in the same directory.
 It is not to be deleted, as doing so will delete your data irreversibly.

+Alternatively, it is also possible to run the application by downloading all the code in the Library folder and, while keeping it in the same directory, navigating to that directory from the command line and using a 'python' command to run the main.py file.
+For that to work, however, one needs to have Python installed on their computers, along with the following libraries: sqlite3, Tkinter.

 # Technology